Strengthening student support as we usher in a new era

 Greetings

-Japan Student Services Organization (JASSO) was founded on April 1, 2004, as a core institution to comprehensively implement various student support services for higher education in Japan.
-The organization has been working towards a target (midterm objective) that had been given to it by the Minister of Education, Culture, Sports, Science and Technology with a five-year deadline and managed to mark its fourth term in April 2019.
+Japan Student Services Organization (JASSO) was founded on April 1, 2004, as a core institution to comprehensively implement a variety of student support services for higher education in Japan and marks its 20th anniversary this year.
+We would like to express our sincere gratitude for your understanding and support thus far.
+The organization has been working towards a target (midterm objective) that had been given to it by the Minister of Education, Culture, Sports, Science and Technology with a five-year challenge and managed to mark its fifth term in April 2024.

 Society is changing along with the rapid progression of science and technology, such as ICT and AI, resulting in significant changes in higher education and the lives of students pursuing such education.
-Moreover, the world in which we live has been transformed by the spread of COVID-19.
-Student life as supported by JASSO is also undergoing unprecedented changes.
+In addition, there are concerns that confiicts happening around the world, as well as a series of natural disasters in Japan, would have an impact on the lives of students that JASSO supports.

 Under these circumstances, the roles to be fulfilled by JASSO, a national center for student support, are becoming increasingly important.
 We would like to, in collaboration with the government, universities, and other related organizations, work on further enhancing the following three pillars: Scholarship Programs for Japanese Students, Support Programs for International Students, and Student Support Programs.